Views: 0 Author: Site Editor Publish Time: 2026-01-19 Origin: Site

 Long exposure to heat causes more damage than brief exposure, which is why strong airflow is so important.

-For long and thickish hair, airflow plays a bigger role than extreme heat.
+For long, thick hair, airflow often matters more than extreme heat.
 Strong airflow removes moisture faster, reducing the total drying time and limiting heat exposure.

 Understanding safe hair dryer heat requires knowing how hair responds to temperature.